gitsha256/PCcleaner/README.md

 "Up" button to navigate to the parent directory, with root directory checks to prevent errors.

 Size and File Count Display:
-Shows folder sizes in human-readable formats (B, KB, MB, GB, TB).
+Shows  sizes in human-readable formats (B, KB, MB, GB, TB).

 Displays the number of files in each folder.